Service and Support

-When is FeNO measurement carried out?
+When is a FeNO measurement carried out?

 How widespread and recognized is FeNO measurement?

 The guidelines of the American Thoracic Society (ATS) recommend this method for diagnosis, therapy management, and monitoring of asthma patients.
-[ATS, Dweik et al. 2011] The British NICE Clinical Guideline on Asthma has recommended including FeNO measurement in the diagnosis algorithm in order to improve diagnostic quality, and considers the FeNO value to be an important parameter for long-term asthma management.
+[ATS, Dweik et al. 2011] The NICE Clinical Guideline on Asthma has included FeNO measurement in the diagnosis algorithm in order to improve diagnostic quality, and considers the FeNO value to be an important parameter for long-term asthma management.
 FeNO measurement can also help to increase cost effectiveness.
 The German Guidelines for Diagnosis and Treatment of Asthma Patients also recommend using the FeNO value as an additional marker for confirming the asthma diagnosis.

-Does Vivatmo me require regular maintenance or calibration?
+Does Vivatmo require regular maintenance or calibration?

 How and where can I dispose of my Vivatmo at the end of its useful life?

 Vivatmo can be disposed of after the end of its useful life at a recycling depot together with small electrical appliances.
-Vivatmo me must not be disposed of with household waste.
+Vivatmo must not be disposed of with household waste.

-How are Oxycaps disposed of?
+How are oxycaps disposed of?

 Oxycaps can be disposed of in household waste.